matthew-jones-uk/mentoring21-22/README.md

 ```

-What are the values of a, b, and c at the following points in the code?
+What are the values of i, j, and k at the following points in the code?

 - A
 - B